Jasmeet-Kaur02/task-manager-backend/README.md

 4. DELETE - tasks/{taskId}
 5. GET - tasks/{tasksId}

 ## Additional Information

 This application do not have any database.
 Application use in-memory data store for tasks storage purpose.
 All tasks is stored in the tasks.json file.

+## Feature Branch